Dkothand/prompt/README.md

 `pip install -r requirements.txt`

 - Load Seed Data
-app/ has a `fixtures` directory which can be used to pre-populated the database
+app/ has a `fixtures` directory which can be used to pre-populate the database
 Database can be populated with:
 `python manage.py loaddata selection/app/fixtures/fixtures.json`